 - Women in the military pay more to keep their uniforms up to date.
 Two senators aim to change that.

-- The 19th Explains: Women may soon qualify for the draft.
+- The 19th Explains: Could women qualify for the draft someday?
 Here’s what you need to know.

 - ‘I wish more Americans could see’: How two women senators secured bipartisan support for a military sexual assault bill

 The House passed the NDAA on December 7 without Houlahan’s amendment.
 Despite robust bipartisan support, it was stripped from the bill during the final days of closed-door negotiations.